Set up G Suite billing and payments

-To use Google Apps beyond your 30-day free trial, set up a billing for your subscription and start making monthly automatic payments.
+To use G Suite beyond your free trial period, set up a billing for your subscription and start making monthly automatic payments.

 Start billing setup

 Sign in using your administrator account (does not end in @gmail.com).

 2. From the Admin console dashboard, go to Billing.

 Trial expired?
 If you sign in to your Admin console and see a message that your service is suspended, click Fix this to set up billing and lift the suspension.

 Next you decide which version of G Suite you want to use:

 - G Suite Business: Includes unlimited storage and Google Vault for everyone in your organization, plus additional Drive administration, auditing, and reporting feature.
 G Suite Business costs $10 per user per month.
 Learn more.

 - G Suite Basic: Offers professional email, shared calendars, online document editing and storage, video meetings, and much more.
 G Suite Basic costs $5 per user per month.
 Learn more.